pavben/WebIRC/README.md

 * /msg <nick> <text> to start a private chat
 * /mode #channel <modes> to set channel modes
 * /hop to rejoin the current channel
+* /server [host] [port] to connect to a new server.
+Prefix the port with + for SSL.
 * /sessions to list currently logged-in sessions, or /logout [all]
-* All other commands are treated as raw and sent to the server directly.
+* All unrecognized commands are treated as raw and sent to the server directly.
 For example, you can do: `/privmsg #chan :text`

 ## Not yet supported
 * Clickable links in messages